 If you are a data owner and wish to use Globus to share data, you have the option to share data from your PC, or another server with Globus Connect, or share from the Research Data Store on the Apocrita HPC cluster.

 Installing Globus Connect¶

 Globus Connect is pre-configured software that turns your laptop, server, cluster or other local resources into a Globus collection.

 There are two versions of Globus Connect:

 Globus Connect Personal - enables file transfer to and from your personal machine (laptop or desktop).
-A Globus Connect Personal endpoint is intended to be used only by a single user.
+A Globus Connect Personal collection is intended to be used only by a single user.
 Installation instructions are available on the Globus website

-Sharing Data from Apocrita¶
+Sharing data from Apocrita¶

 Globus allows sharing of data which resides in lab/project space on Apocrita, to other researchers, even external ones without Apocrita accounts.
 If write permission is granted, uploads are also possible.
 The PI/data owner of a project should contact us to request this facility.
 After the ITS Research team have performed the initial setup, the access to the collection may be managed by the data owner.